Group valued moment maps for even and odd simple $G$-modules: Introduction

 \section{Introduction}

-Let $G$ be a compact or complex simple Lie group, $\fg$ be its Lie algebra, and $V$ be a $G$-module equipped with an invariant symplectic form.
+Let $G$ be a~complex simple Lie group, $\fg$ be its Lie algebra, and $V$ be a~finite-dimensional $G$-module equipped with an invariant holomorphic symplectic form.
 Then, $V$ becomes a Hamiltonian Poisson space with Poisson structure $\pi$ given by the inverse of the symplectic form, and with the quadratic moment map $\mu$ defined by the $\fg$-action on $V$.

-Similarly, if $V$ carries a $G$-invariant scalar product, then following Kostant-Sternberg \cite{KostantSternberg} one can define $G$-invariant symplectic and Poisson structures (again denoted by $\pi$) on the supermanifold $\Pi V$.
+Similarly, if $V$ carries a $G$-invariant nondegenerate symmetric bilinear form, then following Kostant--Sternberg~\cite{KostantSternberg} one can define $G$-invariant symplectic and Poisson structures (again denoted by $\pi$) on the supermanifold $\Pi V$, where $\Pi$ stands for the parity change functor.
 As before, the $G$-action is Hamiltonian, and the moment map $\mu$ is quadratic.

 In this paper, we restrict our attention to $G$-modules with a rather restrictive extra property